-4.1 The contractor shall provide changeable message signs (CMS) notifying motorists of future traffic disruption and possible traffic delays one week before traffic is shifted to a detour or prior to lane closures.
+4.1 When a changeable message sign (CMS) is provided, the contractor shall use the CMS to notify motorists of future traffic disruption and possible traffic delays one week before traffic is shifted to a detour or prior to lane closures.
 The CMS shall be installed at a location as approved or directed by the engineer.
-The CMS shall be capable of communication with the Transportation Management Center (TMC), if applicable, prior to installation on right of way.
+If a CMS with Communication Interface is required, then the CMS shall be capable of communication prior to installation on right of way.
 All messages planned for use in the work zone shall be approved and authorized by the engineer or its designee prior to deployment.
-Permanent dynamic message signs (DMS) owned and operated by MoDOT may also be used to provide warning and information for the work zone.
+When permanent dynamic message signs (DMS) owned and operated by MoDOT are located near the project, they may also be used to provide warning and information for the work zone.
 Permanent DMS shall be operated by the TMC, and any messages planned for use on DMS shall be approved and authorized by the TMC at least 72 hours in advance of the work.